davidbanu/Free-code-camp-desktop-apps/README.md

 # Free-code-camp-desktop-apps

-I've made with Nw.js two apps for Windows and iOS for the Free Code Camp website.
+Developed for desktops, this app was implemented using NodeWebkit.
+Seeing the need for a good app that was capable of starting Free Code Camp website without using the browser I've developed this application.